Pranitha26/nasscom-vsd-soc-program/DAY-1.md

-# FUNDAMENTALS OF CHIP DESIGN
+# DAY-1: FUNDAMENTALS OF CHIP DESIGN
+## How to talk to computers
 <img width="445" alt="image" src="https://github.com/user-attachments/assets/deea4487-1d92-4470-8f14-519e1189681c" />

 This is an Arduino board and the encircled part is the chip or processor